rafpkg/homebrew-tap/README.md

         $ brew tap --force-auto-update rafbrew/tap

 Note: If you see a strange syntax error with one of the below formulae, I've probably done a forced push to the repository.
-Do this then try again:
+Do this, then try again:

         $ brew untap rafbrew/tap
         $ brew tap rafbrew/tap